 Most organizations today recognize the importance of developing secure business systems and networks to protect their digital assets from malicious outside sources.
-By 2021, cybercrimes are expected to cause $6 trillion in damages annually, and businesses are wise to take seriously how this growing trend can impact their futures.
+By 2021, cybercrimes are expected to cause $6 trillion in damages annually, and businesses are wise to take this growing trend seriously.

 However, while companies invest in cybersecurity protection solutions to combat these unknown external forces, many businesses neglect to notice one of their most significant data security vulnerabilities - their own employees.